Saint Paul University

-Saint Paul University (Université Saint-Paul) is a bilingual Catholic Pontifical university federated with the University of Ottawa since 1965.
+Saint Paul University (Université Saint-Paul) is a bilingual Catholic university federated with the University of Ottawa since 1965.
 It is located on Main Street in Canada's capital city, Ottawa, Ontario.
 Fully bilingual, it offers instruction in both of the country's official languages: French and English.
 The university has been entrusted for over a century and a half to the Congregation of the Missionary Oblates of Mary Immaculate.
-In August 1866, the university was endowed a civil charter that was passed by the government which was then called the Province of Canada.
+In August 1866, the university was endowed a civil charter that was passed by the government of the Province of Canada.
 It later received a pontifical declaration promulgated by Pope Leo XIII on 5 February 1889.

 History

 In 1848, Joseph-Bruno Guigues, the first bishop of the Roman Catholic Archdiocese of Ottawa, established the College of Bytown.
 In 1856, the college was officially entrusted to the Missionary Oblates of Mary Immaculate, and, in 1866, it was renamed the College of Ottawa.
 The institution would later rewrite its pontifical charter in keeping with the Apostolic Constitution of Pope Pius XI, and also rewrote its civil charter around the same time.
 Its rewritten civil charter was approved by the Government of Ontario in 1933, when it was officially renamed the University of Ottawa, and its revised pontifical charter was approved by the Holy See in 1934.
 On July 1, 1965, by an act of the Ontario Legislature, the institution previously known as the University of Ottawa was renamed Saint Paul University, which retained its civil and pontifical charters, while a new corporate body, to be known as the University of Ottawa, was created to inherit the majority of the university's holdings.